lpinzari/sql-psql-udy/01_basic_sql/18_between_and_ex.md

  ORDER BY occurred_at DESC;
 ```

-You will notice that using BETWEEN is tricky for dates!
+**You will notice that using BETWEEN is tricky for dates!
 While BETWEEN is generally inclusive of endpoints, it assumes the time is at 00:00:00 (i.e. midnight) for dates.
-This is the reason why we set the right-side endpoint of the period at '2017-01-01'.
+This is the reason why we set the right-side endpoint of the period at '2017-01-01'**.

 4. **Problem**: Find list of orders ids where either gloss_qty or poster_qty is greater than 4000.
 Only include the id field in the resulting table.